godotengine/godot-docs/classes/class_jsonparseresult.rst

 | *Getter*  | get_error_line()      |
 +-----------+-----------------------+

-The line number where the error occurred if JSON source was not successfully parsed.
+The line number where the error occurred if the JSON source was not successfully parsed.

 ----